Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/SPI_4.jpg' width='400' align='left'>
 <br><br><br><br><br><br><br><br><br><br><br>

 > [!IMPORTANT]
 > * This project makes use of ePaper displays manufactured by WaveShare.
 > * Installing this project will install drivers for ALL WaveShare displays and save them into the directory "waveshare_epd".
 > * To use a particular display, you will need to edit the line near the top of "main.py" that looks like this:
 > ``` from waveshare_epd import epd2in7_V2 ```
-edit the part "epd2in7_V2" to match the name of your display.
+• Edit the part "epd2in7_V2" to match the name of your display.

 # Auto-Start/Boot-Time Execution #
 • To make the camera mobile and automatically start when the Pi boots up, you'll need to do a couple things.